cronusgk/cronusgk/README.md

 -  ⚙️ proficient in C++, C, Python, and Java

-- 🌱 learning systems programming and programming language design
+- 🌱 learning operating systems and concurrent programming

-- ⚡ working on wics dev project, leetcode practice, and personal website
+- ⚡ working on leetcode practice and personal Discord bot.